To Music Mountain Homepage

 Bottom row L-to-R: Gomer Cool (on fiddle), Herby Kratoska.

-In addition to their appearances in several B-westerns, the Texas Rangers did a bunch of West Coast radio shows.
-Some sources mention that they were on Gene Autry's MELODY RANCH (long before The Cass County Boys settled in as Autry's musical backup).
-They, along with Andy Parker and the Plainsmen, are credited with musical support on a western radio program named HAWK LARABEE which ran from 1946-1948 over CBS.
-This show was originally titled HAWK DURANGO, and the stars were Elliott Lewis followed by Barton Yarborough.
+In the post World War II years, the Rangers - along with Andy Parker and the Plainsmen - are credited with musical support on western radio program HAWK LARABEE which ran from 1946-1948 over CBS.
+That show was originally titled HAWK DURANGO, and the stars were Elliott Lewis followed by Barton Yarborough.

 Les Adams adds a few tidbits on Paul Sells and Gomer Cool: Paul Sells was also a member of Johnny Bond's Red River Valley Boys.
 And he, Bond, Jimmy Dean (Eddie Dean's brother) and Wesley Tuttle are in ARIZONA TRAIL, MARSHAL OF GUNSMOKE and OKLAHOMA RAIDERS with Tex Ritter, FRONTIER LAW with Russell Hayden and SONG OF THE RANGE with Jimmy Wakely.
 Bond, Art Wenzel, Sells and Scotty Harrell backed up Jimmie Davis in Starrett's FRONTIER FURY as the 'Singing Buckaroos'.
 And Paul Sells and Ken Card worked together in JESSE JAMES AT BAY.
 Gomer Cool wrote two of the songs in Johnny Mack Brown's RAWHIDE RANGERS: "A Cowboy Is Happy" and "It's a Ranger's Life".